jce-caba/gtkQRmm/README.md

 ```
 ## Use

-You only need compile your programs with `pkg-config gtkqrmm-3.0 --cflags  --libs` or `pkg-config gtkqrmm-2.0 --cflags --libs`.Without UI use `pkg-config qrmmutils --cflags --libs`
+You only need build your programs with `pkg-config gtkqrmm-3.0 --cflags  --libs` or `pkg-config gtkqrmm-2.0 --cflags --libs`.Without UI use `pkg-config qrmmutils --cflags --libs`

 ## Documentation
 to generate the documentation use